CHD Study Provides Insight Into HLHS Treatment

 As Rajesh Shenoy, MBBS, FACC, and Ira A. Parness, MD, FACC write in a coinciding editorial, “the authors are commended for presenting unique and important data stemming from the medium-term follow up of patients from the original cohort of the SVR study.
 Ongoing follow-up of this cohort will yield important data upon which pediatric heart specialists can base the choice of surgical modality for initial HLHS palliation.
 Although the field is challenged by the continual evolution of alternate surgical approaches [...] this study represents a notable step forward in the quest for outcomes based decision making in this highly complex field.”

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Aortic Surgery, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Interventions, CHD & Pediatrics and Quality Improvement, Interventions and Imaging, Interventions and Structural Heart Disease, Echocardiography/Ultrasound
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Aortic Surgery, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, CHD and Pediatrics and Quality Improvement, Interventions and Imaging, Interventions and Structural Heart Disease, Echocardiography/Ultrasound

 Keywords: Infant, North America, Follow-Up Studies, Heart Defects, Congenital, Tricuspid Valve Insufficiency, Decision Making, Wisconsin, Pulmonary Artery, Survivors, Norwood Procedures, Echocardiography, Doppler, Aortic Valve, Blalock-Taussig Procedure, Hypoplastic Left Heart Syndrome, Stroke Volume, Ventricular Function, United States